BillJr99/Ursinus-CSPedagogy/_pages/Assignments/assignment-framinglightningubd.md

 info:
   coursenum: CS352
   points: 100
+  submission: "Submit a ZIP file of the materials specified on this page."
   goals:
     - Understand the principles of Understanding by Design (UbD) and Backward Design
     - Apply UbD principles to the design of a lightning talk